sukrubeyy/NebulaDI/README.md

 2. Any fields, properties, methods, or constructors annotated with the `[Inject]` attribute are resolved automatically.
 3. The DI system uses ObjectInstanceID to track injected objects, preventing duplicate injections across scene transitions.

-## Editor Tools

-An editor window is included to visualize all injected classes and their dependencies.
-This tool helps developers debug and manage their DI setup efficiently.

 ---

-Start using Nebula to simplify and streamline dependency management in your Unity projects!